 How does the program work?

-Job seekers are referred to the program by the Department of Human Services (DHS) and Employment Service Providers, including:
+Job seekers are referred to the program by Services Australia and Employment Service Providers, including:

 - Disability Employment Services